nykytenko/onyx-log/README.md

 ## Key features:
- - Create loggers in "logger pool" from configuration data packed to Bundle (onyx-config lib).
+ - Create loggers in "logger pool" from configuration data (onyx-config lib).
  - Get logger by his name.
  - Write message to logger.
- - Any work with loggers in multi-threaded environment is safety.
+ - Work with loggers in multi-threaded environment is safety.
  - Working together with vibe.d

 ### For use logger with vibe.d, add to your project:
-in dub.sdl
+add into dub.sdl
 ```
 subConfiguration "onyx-log" "library-vibedlog"
 ```
- or in dub.json
+ or into dub.json
 ```
 "subConfigurations": {
         "onyx-log": "library-vibedlog"